unitycontainer/documentation/articles/adding_unity.md

 In such systems modules are created and distributed by various teams and departments and synchronization between these might be a challenge.
 This is where Unity comes in.
 As stated elsewhere on this site [Unity.Abstractions](https://www.nuget.org/packages/Unity.Abstractions/) contains all declarations required by Unity to operate.
 Because of that modules could only reference one assembly: [Unity.Abstractions](https://www.nuget.org/packages/Unity.Abstractions/) removing requirement to be recompiled whenever Unity container engine has changed.

-Given that spec changes very infrequently and [Unity.Abstractions](https://www.nuget.org/packages/Unity.Abstractions/) package stays the same most of the time it provides big benefit in terms of saving development time and money.
+Given that specifications change very infrequently and [Unity.Abstractions](https://www.nuget.org/packages/Unity.Abstractions/) package stays the same most of the time it provides big benefit in terms of saved development time and money.

 ## Adding Unity to project
 Unity container is distributed via NuGet and could be added to a project with the help of NuGet manager of by executing command: